PLEASE VOTE ! Your voice needs to be heard. Click here for digital brochure.

 August 23, 2016 - EI Associates presented its middle school feasibility study to the Board.
 Public comments were taken and questions were addressed by the Board.
 NOTE: This was a conceptual step to address whether the site was suitable for a school building that could meet the intent of the strategic plan.
 None of the drawings represent any Board approval.
-The following conceptual documents were presented:

 December 13, 2016 - The Board of Education approved EI Associates to conduct a feasibility study of two alternative options: (A) an expansion at Merriam Avenue School to house grades pK-8; and (B) a smaller expansion at Merriam for grades pK-6 plus another at Newton High School to house grades 7-12.
 This followed information shared and discussed at previous board meetings regarding district debt capacity and potential state aid for facilities, that revealed a wide gap between the costs of a new middle school and the financial resources of the district.
-The study approval was reported in the NJ Herald.

 January 24, 2017 - EI Associates presented the Board of Education with the requested conceptual site plans for Options A and B noted above.
-The conceptual plans are linked below with estimated costs noted:

 February 14, 2017 - The Board of Education reviewed a revised concept plan for Option A (a potential Merriam Avenue School expansion) and approved a letter of intent to have EI Associates begin preparing schematic design and DOE submission documents.
 It was not a formal vote to expand, though it was clear the Board was continuing to plan in that direction.